Professor of Neurology

 Prof. Wiendl studied medicine in Germany, Switzerland and USA.
 He has been a research fellow at the Institute of Neuroanatomy at the University of Erlangen-Nuremberg and at the Max Planck Institute for Neurobiology (Martinsried).
 Heinz Wiendl worked as a clinical and research fellow at the Department of Neurology Tuebingen, where he was awarded as a junior group leader for neuroimmunology, received his board certification and completed his habilitation.
 He was appointed as a professor of neurology and head of the clinical research group for MS and neuroimmunology in Wuerzburg in 2005 and acted as a vice-chair of the Department of Neurology.
 In 2010 he was recruited to the University of Muenster, where he accepted the position as a director of the Department of Neurology – Inflammatory Diseases of the Nervous System and Neurooncology after turning down parallel offers.
 Since 1st May 2013 he is director of the Department of Neurology in Muenster.

-Prof. Wiendl acts as reviewer of scientific journals and national as well as international funding and non-profit organizations.
+Prof. Wiendl acts as reviewer of various scientific journals and national as well as international funding and non-profit organizations.
 Recently he has been appointed member of the expert committee on neurosciences at the DFG.
 His scientific achievements have been recognized by the Felix Jerusalem award of the DGM (2003), the Heinrich Pette award of the German Neurological Society (DGN, 2009), the Sobek junior (2005) as well as the senior award (20015) for MS research of the DMSG.
-His research and clinical activities are reflected by more around 400 publications in peer reviewed journals, multiple book chapters, the treatment guidelines for myasthenia gravis, myositis syndromes and multiple sclerosis and five edited books.
+His research and clinical activities are reflected by more around 600 publications in peer reviewed journals, multiple book chapters, the treatment guidelines for myasthenia gravis, myositis syndromes and multiple sclerosis and five edited books.

 You may be interested